-When your skin gets stretched beyond its normal limits, you may develop stretch marks.
+When your skin gets stretched beyond its normal limits, you may develop stretch marks, also known as striae.
 Though they may seem unsightly, stretch marks are not medically harmful and they don’t result in any pain.
 They most commonly appear on your abdomen, buttocks, hips and breasts.

 The indented streaks across your skin will fade eventually, although not as quickly as you may hope.
 And even with treatment, stretch marks can’t completely be removed.
 Instead, most of the dermatology or cosmetic treatments for stretch marks done by your NYC dermatologist only reduce the severity of their appearance.